The In-Between Phase: What Really Happens When You Stop Coloring Gray Hair

 What comes on the other side, for most clients who move through it with some deliberateness, is something quieter and more sustainable.
 A relationship with your hair built around acceptance and design rather than constant correction.
 You stop tracking regrowth.
 You stop feeling behind.
 You start making choices from a more settled place.

-Research in dermatology consistently identifies hair as one of the most identity-linked aspects of physical appearance — changes associated with aging carry significant emotional weight that deserves acknowledgment rather than dismissal.
+Hair is one of the most identity-linked aspects of physical appearance β I've seen that consistently across thirty-five years of consultations.
+Changes associated with aging carry significant emotional weight that deserves acknowledgment rather than dismissal.
 The in-between phase is hard, not because the hair looks bad, but because it requires updating a self-image that has been stable for a long time.

 That update is worth it.
 It just takes longer than the Instagram version suggests.